HDFGroup/h5serv/docs/DatasetOps/GET_Value.rst

 For each tuple:

 * start must be greater than equal to zero and less than the dimension extent
-* stop must be greater than or equal to start and less than the dimension extent
+* stop must be greater than or equal to start and less than or equal to the dimension extent
 * step is optional and if provided must be greater than 0.
 If not provided, the step value for that dimension is assumed to be 1.

 query